Goal Kernel Planning: Linearly-Solvable Non-Markovian Policies for Logical Tasks with Goal-Conditioned Options: Algorithm: Linearly-Solvable Goal Kernel Dynamic Programming

 \subsection{Task-LMDP}

-With the definition of the new joint dynamics, $T_\kappa$, we are in a position to repurpose the saLMDP to optimize a task-policy over the joint space, stitching together polices from the ensemble to complete the task, an algorithm called the task-LMDP (tLMDP). \begin{definition}[task-LMDP] A task-LMDP is defined by the tuple $\mathscr{L}=(\mathscr{M}^{N}, \mathscr{T}, h)$, where $\mathscr{M}^{N}$ is a set of first-exit saLMDP control problems of size $N$, the number of states in $\mc X$ to be controlled to, $\mathscr{T}$ is an OG-task, and $h: \mc G \rightarrow \mc X \times \mc A$ is the grounding function. \end{definition} From these three components, we can derive a desirability ensemble $\mc Z_N = \{z_1,z_2,...\}$, policy ensemble $\mc U_N = \{u_{1},u_{2},...\}$, jump operator $J$, ungrounding function $\bar{h}$, and feasibility function, $\kappa$, in order to construct the coupled dynamics $T_{\kappa}$ in (\ref{eq:coupleddyn}). $N$ can either be $N_{All}$, for a \textit{complete} ensemble of \textit{all} non-obstacle states, or $N_{GS}$, the number of goal states defined by the grounding function.
+With the definition of the goal kernel, $G$, we can repurpose the saLMDP to optimize a task-policy over the joint space, stitching together policies from the ensemble to complete the task.
+This formalism is called the task-LMDP, which is used to compute a meta-policy $\mu$ over options (it can also be thought of as a \textit{state-option LMDP}). \begin{definition}[task-LMDP] A task-LMDP is defined by the tuple $\mathscr{L}=(\mathscr{M}^{N}, \mathscr{T}, H_{\psi},H_{\alpha})$, where $\mathscr{M}^{N}$ is a set of first-exit saLMDP control problems of size $N$, the number of states in $\mc X$ to be controlled to, $\mathscr{T}$ is an BOG task, and $H_{\psi}: \mc X \mc A \rightarrow 2^{\Psi}$ is the state-action-to-feature function, $H_{\alpha}: 2^{\Psi} \rightarrow \mc A_{\sigma}$, is the feature-to-goal-action function, used to define the affordance function $F$. $\mathscr{L}$ is used to derive the objects of an saLMDP, $(\mc S, \mc O, G, p_o, q_o)$, where $\mc S$ is the product space, $\mc O$ is a set of options, $p_o$ is a passive dynamics over options, and $q$ is a cost function, which defines the objective function for the problem. \end{definition}

+From these three components, we can derive a desirability ensemble $\mc Z_i = \{z_1,z_2,...\}$, policy ensemble $\mc U_{\mc G} = \{u_{1},u_{2},...\}$, option kernel $J$, and affordance function $F$ in order to construct the coupled dynamics $G$ in (\ref{eq:coupleddyn}). $N$ can either be $N_{All}$, for a \textit{complete} ensemble of \textit{all} non-obstacle states, or $N_{g}$, the number of goal states defined by the affordance function.
 The choice depends on whether or not the solution is intended for task-transfer, where policies in the complete ensemble can be remapped to different problems, as we will soon explain.
-By defining a uniform passive and controlled dynamics distribution $p_{\pi_\dg}, u_{\pi_\dg}$, we arrive at the tLMDP objective:
+By defining a uniform passive and controlled dynamics distribution $p_{o}, \mu$, we arrive at the TLMDP objective:

-where $s = (\sigma, \dg, x,a)$.
-This objective function is similar to the saLMDP, however, the cost function $q(s,\pi_\dg)$ is an additive mixture of functions $q_{\sigma \dg}(\sigma,\pi_\dg) + q_\sigma(\sigma) + q_\pi(x,a,\pi_\dg)$.
-Just like in Section \ref{section:OGtask}, $q_{\sigma \dg}$ and $q_{\sigma}$ encodes the ordering constraints and a constant state-cost, while $q_\pi(x,a,\pi_\dg) = v_{\pi_\dg}(x,a)$ encodes the cost of following the policy from $(x,a)$ until the ungrounding of $\dg$, which is the value function of the policy.
-This is significant because \textit{Jump Operators combined with a value-function cost form compact representations which preserve low-level trajectory information}.
-We motivate this approach with a proof that, in the case of deterministic transition operators and polices, value functions based on the full operator are equivalent to value functions based on the jump operator when the jump-operator cost-function equals the value function of the low-level policy (Appx.\ref{sec:FullJump}).
-The optimal desirability function and policy for this coupled-state system is: